top of page

 An ownership or investment in any entity with which the Organization has a transaction or arrangement,

-a potential ownership or investments interest in, or compensation arrangement with, any entity or individual with which the MLSF is negotiating a transaction or arrangement.
+A compensation arrangement with the Organization or with any entity or individual with which the Organization has transaction or arrangement, or a potential ownership or investments interest in, or compensation arrangement with, any entity or individual with which the MLSF is negotiating a transaction or arrangement.

 Compensation includes direct or indirect remuneration as well as gifts or favors that are not insubstantial.

 A financial interest is not necessarily a conflict of interest.
-A person who as financial interest may have a conflict of interest only if the appropriate governing board or committee decides that a conflict of interest exists.
+A person who has financial interest may have a conflict of interest only if the appropriate governing board or committee decides that a conflict of interest exists.

 ARTICLE 14: NON-ELIGIBILITY CLAUSE

-Children of Officers, Board of Directors, or Advisors are not eligible to receive scholarships offered by the Madge Lewis Scholarship Foundation.
-Nor will substantial contributors, fund managers be eligible to receive scholarships.
+Children of Officers, Board of Directors, or Advisors are not eligible to receive scholarships offered by the Madge Lewis Scholarship Foundation; nor will substantial contributors, fund managers be eligible to receive scholarships.

 ARTICLE 15: AMENDMENT

-The Constitution and By-Laws of the Scholarship Foundation may be amended, or a new Constitution may be adopted by a two-thirds majority vote of the Officers and Board of Directors at any Annual Meeting, or regularly called meeting of the Scholarship Foundation, provided that prior notice of at least one (1) month has been published given to all Officers and Board of Directors in writing.
+The Constitution and By-Laws of the Scholarship Foundation may be amended, or a new Constitution may be adopted by a two-thirds majority vote of the Officers and Board of Directors at any Annual Meeting, or regularly called meeting of the Scholarship Foundation, provided that prior notice of at least one (1) month has been published and given to all Officers and Board of Directors in writing.

 DATED: November 2008.